A Look Back at 2020’s Peak Shopping Performance

 - Network revenue was up 46% YOY over the Prime Day sales period driven by an increase in both order value and conversions.

-- Sales of computers, toys, games, and jewelry products surged on Prime Day, driven by content, incentive, and coupon publishers.
+- Sales of computers, toys, games, and jewelry products surged on Prime Day, driven by content, incentive, and voucher/coupon publishers.

 Sales were unusually strong before Black Friday and Cyber Monday with sales in the first 25 days of November showing all-time high YOY growth, driven by strong sales performance in the sports & fitness, home & garden, and gifts & flowers categories.
-Predictably, purchasing behavior slowed in late October and early November leading up to and following the US presidential election.
+Purchasing behaviour slowed in late October and early November.
 Concerns about shipping delays and fulfillment coalesced to create a peak shopping period where past ideas about when to release sales promotions and deals were tossed out the window.

 - Singles Day (11/11) sales increased 16% YOY, driven by strong sales volume in the beauty, accessories, and computer & electronics categories.